YiLimath/YiLimath.github.io/_pages/agent-system/architecture-views.md

 This keeps a complicated architecture visible without forcing one diagram to carry incompatible levels of abstraction.

+## Real-world application

+For an internal research assistant, the context view identifies the operator, source systems, and downstream report; the container view separates retrieval, runtime, evaluation, and storage; and the dynamic view shows the evidence and repair loop.
+A single diagram cannot answer all three questions without hiding important responsibility boundaries.

 ## Reference notation

 The context and container figures are teaching redraws of the first two levels